nikbearbrown/NanoLex/Data/NanoLex_3.md

 ##### Relational Adjectives (Pertainyms):
  - **Antimicrobial:** Pertaining to the property of inhibiting the growth of microorganisms.

-### Expanded Definition and Usage\nNano-sized antimicrobial latex is particularly valuable in settings where high hygiene standards are essential, such as hospitals, food processing areas, and public facilities.
+### Expanded Definition and Usage:
+Nano-sized antimicrobial latex is particularly valuable in settings where high hygiene standards are essential, such as hospitals, food processing areas, and public facilities.
 The use of nanoparticles enhances the durability and effectiveness of the antimicrobial properties, providing long-lasting protection that can withstand repeated cleaning and wear.
 Additionally, the incorporation of nanotechnology allows for the use of lower concentrations of active agents, which can reduce toxicity and environmental impact while maintaining effectiveness.